 The popularity of whey protein will only continue to grow as consumers become more aware of its health benefits and as food manufacturers seek to gain market share by offering innovative products to meet their demands (while keeping costs in check).

-Creative and forward-thinking manufacturers are taking advantage of the superior properties of functional whey protein and its ability to maintain consistent textures, flavors and mouthfeel.
+Creative and forward-thinking manufacturers are taking advantage of the superior properties of functional whey protein and other forms of whey protein for their ability to maintain consistent textures, flavors and mouthfeel.
 Some examples of the types of applications using whey protein ingredients include: